lignum-vitae/goombay/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/goombay)

 # Goombay
-This python project contains several sequence alignment algorithms that can also produce scoring matrices for Needleman-Wunsch, Gotoh, Smith-Waterman, Wagner-Fischer, Waterman-Smith-Beyer, Wagner-Fischer, Lowrance-Wagner, Longest Common Subsequence, and Shortest Common Supersequence algorithms.
+This Python project contains several sequence alignment algorithms that can also produce scoring matrices for Needleman-Wunsch, Gotoh, Smith-Waterman, Wagner-Fischer, Waterman-Smith-Beyer, Lowrance-Wagner, Longest Common Subsequence, and Shortest Common Supersequence algorithms.

 ***Please ensure that numpy is installed so that this project can work correctly***